ALBERTOGUER/BLOG_NOTAS/README.md

 ## Available Scripts

-In the project directory, run:
+In the project directory, run first:
 ### `npm i`
-to install all dependencies and to start just run:
+to install all dependencies, then to start just run:
 ### `npm start`